Karen Wrolson MS, MEd

 Karen is a published author.
 In 2014 she released the book "You Don't Get Me!
 Understanding Challenging Teenagers".
 She has also co-authored 4 other books.

 Speaking Karen is a polished and enthusiastic presenter.
 Her presentations are customized to reach the desired objectives while still ensuring an energetic and engaging presentation.
+She has presented to audiences from 10 to 1000.
 Note the testimonials about her presentations from previous clients on the Testimonials Page.

 Author of "You Don't Get Me!
 Understanding Challenging Teens" published in 2014.